If you’re having trouble finding a good horse colic treatment, Happy Earth just might help.

 Treatments vary depending on exactly what is going on with your horse.

-In other instances, vets recommend removing forage from the diet to curtail colic.
+Then, in other instances, some vets recommend removing forage from the diet to curtail colic.

-Many veterinarians treat horses with corticosteroids and fenbendazole dewormer for parasite-induced colic.
+In addition, many veterinarians treat horses with corticosteroids and fenbendazole de wormer for parasite-induced colic.

 TCVM Philosophy on Chronic Horse Colic

 TCVM (Traditional Chinese Veterinary Medicine), considers colic a middle burner Qi flow disorder.

 According to Chinese theory, a healthy horse’s Stomach Qi moves downward and its Spleen Qi moves upward.

 Horses with chronic colic usually have some form of Spleen and Stomach Qi flow problem.